bluepeter/alphagroove/README.md

   ticker: 'SPY'
   timeframe: '1min'
   suppressSma: false # Set to true to disable SMA computation and display
+  suppressVwap: false # Set to true to disable VWAP computation and display

   # LLM configuration for intelligent trade analysis
   llmConfirmationScreen: